analoghifi/Thel-Power-Supplies/SPR5-HQ/hardware/KiCad/original V2/readme.md

 ----

 these are KiCad 6.x projects
 see how to get the proper 3D-Models from here: https://github.com/analoghifi/KiCad-3D-Models

+use kicanvas.org to see this KiCad-Project in your browser: